joshuamkite/terraform-aws-ssh-bastion-service/README.md

 If you are interested in specifying your own AMI then be aware that there are many subtle differences in systemd implementations between different versions, e.g. it is not possible to use Amazon Linux 2 because we need (from Systemd):

 - RunTimeMaxSec to limit the service container lifetime.
 This was introduced with Systemd version 229 (feb 2016) whereas Amazon Linux 2 uses version 219 (Feb 2015) This is a critical requirement.
-- Ability to pass through hostname and increment (-- hostname foo%i) from systemd to docker, which does not appear to be supported on Amazon Linux 2.
-Ths is a 'nice to have' feature.

 ## IAM user names and Linux user names